-PASSporT [I-D.ietf-stir-passport] is a token format based on JSON Web Token (JWT) [RFC7519] for conveying cryptographically signed information about the identities involved in personal communications; it is used with STIR [I-D.ietf-stir-rfc4474bis] to convey a signed assertion of the identity of the participants in real-time communications established via a protocol like SIP [RFC3261].
-This specification extends PASSporT to allow cryptographic-signing of the SIP 'Resource-Priority' header field defined in [RFC4412].
+PASSporT [RFC8225] is a token format based on JSON Web Token (JWT) [RFC7519] for conveying cryptographically signed information about the identities involved in personal communications; it is used with STIR [RFC8224] to convey a signed assertion of the identity of the participants in real-time communications established via a protocol like SIP [RFC3261].
+This specification extends PASSporT to allow cryptographic-signing of the 'SIP Resource-Priority' header field [RFC4412], which is used for communications resource prioritization.

-[RFC4412] defines the SIP 'Resource-Priority' header field for communications Resource Priority.
-As specified in [RFC4412], the 'Resource-Priority' header field may be used by SIP user agents [RFC3261], including Public Switched Telephone Network (PSTN) gateways and terminals, and by SIP proxy servers, to influence prioritization afforded to communication sessions, including PSTN calls.
-However, the SIP 'Resource-Priority' header field could be spoofed and abused by unauthorized entities.
+[RFC4412] defines the 'SIP Resource-Priority' header field for communications Resource Priority.
+As specified in [RFC4412], the 'Resource-Priority' header field may be used by SIP user agents [RFC3261], including Public Switched Telephone Network (PSTN) gateways and terminals, and by SIP proxy servers, to influence prioritization afforded to communication sessions, including PSTN calls (e.g., to manage scarce network resources during network congestion scenarios).
+However, the 'SIP Resource-Priority' header field could be spoofed and abused by unauthorized entities, the threat models and use cases of which are described in [RFC7375] and [RFC7340], respectively.
+Compromise of the 'SIP Resource-Priority' header field [RFC4412] could lead to misuse of network resource (i.e., during congestion scenarios) resulting in impacts to the application services supported using the 'SIP Resource-Priority' header field.

-The STIR architecture [RFC7340] assumes that an authority on the originating side of a call provides a cryptographic assurance of the validity of the calling party number in order to prevent impersonation attacks.
-The STIR architecture allows extensions that can be utilized by authorities supporting real-time communication services using the 'Resource-Priority' header field to cryptographically sign the SIP 'Resource-Priority' header field and convey assertion of the authorization for 'Resource-Priority'.
-For example, the authority on the originating side verifying the authorization of a particular communication for 'Resource-Priority' can use a PASSPorT claim to cryptographically sign the SIP 'Resource-Priority' header field and convey an assertion of the authorization for 'Resource-Priority'.
-This will allow a receiving entity (including entities located in different network domains/boundaries) to verify the validity of assertions authorizing 'Resource-Priority'.
-Cryptographically signed SIP 'Resource-Priority' header fields will allow a receiving entity to verify and act on the information with confidence that the information has not been spoofed or compromised.
+[RFC8225] provides a mechanism by which an authority on the originating side of a call can provide a cryptographic assurance of the validity of the calling party telephone number in order to prevent impersonation attacks.
+[RFC8225] also allows extensions that can be utilized by authorities supporting real-time communication services using the 'SIP Resource-Priority' header field to cryptographically sign the 'Resource-Priority' header field and convey assertion of the authorization for 'Resource-Priority'.
+For example, the authority on the originating side verifying the authorization of a particular communication for 'SIP Resource-Priority' can use a PASSPorT claim to cryptographically sign the 'Resource-Priority' header field and convey an assertion of the authorization for 'Resource-Priority'.
+This will allow a receiving entity (including entities located in different network domains/ boundaries) to verify the validity of assertions authorizing 'Resource-Priority'.
+Cryptographically signed 'SIP Resource-Priority' header field will allow a receiving entity to verify and act on the information with confidence that the information has not been spoofed or compromised.

-This specification documents an optional extension to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP 'Resource-Priority' header field.
+This specification documents an extension to PASSporT and the associated STIR mechanisms to provide a function to sign the 'SIP Resource-Priority' header field.
 This PASSporT object is used to provide attestation of a calling user authorization for priority communications.
 This is necessary in addition to the PASSporT object that is used for calling user telephone number attestation.
-How the optional extension to PASSporT is used for real-time communications supported using SIP 'Resource-Priority' header field is outside the scope of this document.
+How this extension to PASSporT is used for real-time communications supported using 'SIP Resource-Priority' header field is outside the scope of this document.